-During the progress review the review committee assesses the doctoral student’s / external doctoral student’s academic progress and fulfilment of the individual study plan (Study Regulations, clause 114).
+During the progress review the review committee assesses the doctoral student’s / external doctoral student’s academic progress and fulfilment of the individual study plan (Regulations for Doctoral Studies, clause 37-40).
 Depending on the volume of completing the individual study plan

 (1) gets either a positive or negative assessment, and